Brobit/philosophers/README.md

 only one fork on the table
 - to prevent philo from duplicating forks, you should protect the fork state with a mutex for each of them

+## To do

+- init the param
+- init the param of each philo
+- lauch the simulation
+    - set the time to start
+    - launch routine for each philo
+    - while simulation isn't finish
+        - check the nb of meal they have take
+        - check if a philo is dead
+        - wait for 1 sec
+    - once it's finish, join all the threads
+- free all the malloc